Guppylicious/pokemonBattleSimulation/README.txt

         If you think you have what it takes, take on the 'All' challenge which will make you face off against all of the best trainers in the world one after the other.
         From Kanto to Alola, you will face every Gym Leader, Elite Four member, Champion and more until you either crumple under their power or rise up as a true Pokémon Master.

-    3. View the Hall of Fame
+    --hallOfFame - View the Hall of Fame

         The Hall of Fame is the highest reward in the game.
         Everytime you defeat a challenge, you are admitted to the Hall Of Fame.